 One of the most fundamental tasks in CAOS is the segmentation of bone and cartilage structures in two and three-dimensions.
 Ideally, automatic or semi-automatic algorithms should operate in a low radiation range, which poses minimal risk to both doctors and patients during imaging.
 Reduced exposure time correlates with a low signal to noise ratio (SNR), which makes it difficult to interpret images by human eye examination.
 Image processing and computer vision algorithms should thus be aimed at operating under low SNR in order to highlight, segment and reconstruct relevant structures.

-Correct assignment of energy functional, both for position refinement (separating overlapping objects) and for the graph cuts, is by itself a work of art and it should be subject to the highest rigor, in order to adhere to clinical standards of accuracy.
-To incorporate algorithmic means for navigation and procedure planning, one must first make sure that segmentation and reconstruction of multiple structures in orthopedic imaging is perfectly accurate.
 Three-dimensional virtual bone models have great advantages, both in planning a procedure and in the clinical room.
-The stiff and roughly predictable nature of bones makes them ideal for tracking and for reconstructing a model which can be continuously viewed on screen with instrument overlap (tracked with IR or magnetic means).
+The stiff and roughly predictable nature of bones (due to the easier segmentation of rigid bodies) makes them ideal for tracking and for reconstructing a model which can be continuously viewed on screen with instrument overlap (tracked with IR or magnetic means).
 Such models can perform as the “eyes” of clinicians while carrying out a closed and minimally invasive orthopedic operation.